Read about what happens if you report a concern about an adult to us.

 • the nature and seriousness of the abuse or neglect

-• any possible risk to other
+• any possible risk to others

-Sometimes, the Social Worker will involve other professionals to investigate.
+Sometimes the social worker will involve other professionals to investigate.

 The law and safeguarding

-The Council, the Police and the NHS work in partnership to safeguard adults who need support.
+The Council, the police and the NHS work in partnership to safeguard adults who need support.
 By law the council must:

 • make enquiries or request others to do so if the adult has care and support needs, is at risk of harm and is unable to protect themselves